patriziawatlington/notes/README.md

 4. Optimize for modularity and reusability.
 5. Continuously refactor your code to remove any complexities that emerge over time.
 6. Always consider future developers who will read or modify your code.

+# 2024-01-13
+- Today's programming wisdom is:

+"Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson

+This quote encapsulates the essence of modern software development practices.
+It emphasizes that clarity, readability, and maintainability of code are paramount.
+A well-written program not only functions correctly but also communicates its intent and logic effectively to other developers who may interact with it in the future.
+This principle encourages good documentation, adherence to coding standards, and use of self-explanatory variable names and function designs—practices that contribute to better collaboration, easier debugging, and more efficient project evolution over time.